joans321/dockerfile/gitolite/README.md

 logfile ~/msmtp.log
 ```

+# Issue
+You can create issue at [Github Issue](http://github.com/joans321/dockerfile/issues).
+I will love to help you at the free time.

 # Require
 * admin's pub key for new repositories
 * email config for msmtp if not use postfix